havlasme/docker-ansible-molecule-podman/README.md

 [![Apache-2.0 license][dockerhub-image]][dockerhub-link]
 [![Apache-2.0 license][license-image]][license-link]

-[GitLab CI/CD](https://docs.gitlab.com/ee/ci/) image intended to run [Ansible](https://www.ansible.com/) [Molecule](https://ansible.readthedocs.io/projects/molecule/) orchestrated tests with [Podman](https://podman.io/) provisioning.
+[GitLab CI/CD](https://docs.gitlab.com/ee/ci/) image intended to run [Ansible](https://www.ansible.com/) [Molecule](https://ansible.readthedocs.io/projects/molecule/) orchestrated tests using [Podman](https://podman.io/) provisioning.

-This image is built automatically on each commit to the `main` branch, and published on the [Docker Hub](https://hub.docker.com/) as [`havlasme/ansible-molecule-podman:latest`](https://hub.docker.com/repository/docker/havlasme/ansible-molecule-podman/general).
+This image is automatically built on each commit to the `main` branch and published on the [Docker Hub](https://hub.docker.com/) as [`havlasme/ansible-molecule-podman:latest`](https://hub.docker.com/repository/docker/havlasme/ansible-molecule-podman/general).

 How to Use
 ----------

-To use this image in GitLab CI/CD scenario, customize the following `gitlab-ci.yml` snippet.
+To use this image in a GitLab CI/CD scenario, customize the following `gitlab-ci.yml` snippet.

 ```yaml title="gitlab-ci.yml"
 molecule test: